vineshgvk/PII-Data/README.md

 ## Google Cloud Platform (GCP)

-We used GCP for storing the data pulled from Kaggle API.
-Our data version control is managed, hosted, and tracked on the Google Cloud Platform, which effortlessly accommodates large datasets and their versioning for building strong ETL pipelines.
-It enables simultaneous access and modification of data by multiple users, with built-in versioning features allowing easy retrieval of previous versions.
+We utilize Google Cloud Storage exclusively for storing our machine learning models, ensuring they are securely archived and readily accessible for deployment

-GCP facilitated efficient ETL implementation, preserving intermediate files across various modular tasks.
 One must set up a service account to use Google Cloud Platform services using below steps.

 1. Go to the GCP Console: Visit the Google Cloud Console at https://console.cloud.google.com/.